vegan diet meal plan and recipes

 vegan diet comparison to other vegetarian diets

-Types of Vegan Diet
+Types of Vegan Diets

 People choose to follow the vegan diet for a variety of reasons, including ethical considerations, health benefits, and concerns for animal rights.
 Veganism is also often associated with environmental sustainability and reducing the impact on the planet.